Our well-trained professional and student staff are always available to help residents navigate their on-campus life.

 - We ask parents and families to allow students the chance to work things out themselves.
 It can take two weeks or more to get settled in and learn how to live with one another.

 - Roommate agreements help residents lay the groundwork for a successful year together.
 During a roommate agreement meeting, residents collectively come up with an arrangement of how they are going to live with and engage each other for the year.
-The roommate agreement is usually completed during the first six weeks of the semester and whenever residents move to a new room.
-During the first six weeks residents will meet with their resident assistant (RA).
-The RA will facilitate the conversation.
+The roommate agreement is usually completed during the first four weeks of the semester and whenever residents move to a new room.
+During the first four weeks, residents will meet with their resident advisor (RA), who facilitates the conversation.
 It is important to note that the roommate agreement is a living document—if issues arise between roommates, the roommate agreement will be revisited to help re-establish the foundation of how residents will engage with each other.
 This conversation can be facilitated by a ResLife professional staff member if necessary.

-- Students who feel that changing rooms is the only option can request a room change online (we'll notify residents when the online form is open).
+- Students who feel that changing rooms is the only option can request to trade spaces online (we'll notify residents when the online form is open).
 Students may be also be asked to meet with their area coordinator or residence director to discuss the need for a room change.

-- Not all room-change requests can be granted.
+- Not all trading spaces requests can be granted.

 - Body-for-body room swaps (when two residents swap spaces with each other) can be another way to work things out.
 Before moving, all residents of both rooms must sign off in agreement, and be approved by their office manager.